ArtMin96/filament-jet/README.md

 ## Installation

 > **Warning**
-> Attempting to install Filament Jet into an existing Filament application will result in unexpected behavior and issues.
+> Attempting to install Filament Jet into an existing Filament application may result in unexpected behavior and issues.

 You can install the package via composer: